nextbreakpoint/infrastructure-as-code/README.md

 Those components depends on AMIs and volumes we created in previous steps, and they can be created and destroyed as many time as we want.

-  Please be aware of costs of running EC2 instances on AWS
+PLEASE BE AWARE OF COSTS OF RUNNING EC2 INSTANCES ON AWS

 Create stack using the script:

     sh create_stack.sh

 Destroy stack using the script:

     sh destroy_stack.sh

 ## How to use the infrastructure